Does God Forgive Abortion?

 Final Thoughts

-The path towards experiencing forgiveness is unique to each woman.
+The path towards experiencing forgiveness is unique for everyone.
 Yet the role of God is indispensable.
-Acknowledging the reality of abortion and experiencing profound and enduring peace in God are inextricably linked.
+Acknowledging the reality of abortion and experiencing profound and enduring peace in God are closely linked.
+Go to confession, pray, and rest in the peace of God.
 Picking up the cross after abortion allows women to transform a source of profound sorrow and regret into a means of gratitude, service towards others, and lasting peace.

 Resources for Recovering from Abortion